 The major cities are clustered along the main central highway that links much of the province.

 The main cities have been built up around big rivers that flow in the province, so the multi-use trails and park systems that wind their way through the refreshing river valleys are a great way to enjoy a brief reprieve from the hustle and bustle of the city noises.

 This also creates a very common springtime problem of flooding along the river valleys as snowmelt from the mountains swells the rivers.

 Edmonton, the capital city of Alberta and the second-largest city, is known as the oil capital and festival city due to the large number of festivals held throughout the year.
 There are many job opportunities in the oil industry here.

 The population is diverse, with 25% of residents belonging to visible minorities, mainly Chinese and other Asian groups.

 Edmonton reminds of a matriarch who has settled into the role as head of the family.

 If you are looking for refined culture, Edmonton will be the place to settle.
 Home to the Edmonton Symphony Orchestra and the Alberta Ballet Company, it will provide you with plenty of opportunities to enjoy performances by these famous companies all year round.

-If you are looking for more of a festival atmosphere, Heritage Days celebrates multiculturalism in Edmonton with a number of dance performances, food tasting events and craft events.
+If you are looking for more of a festival atmosphere, Heritage Days celebrate multiculturalism in Edmonton with several dance performances, food-tasting events and craft events.

 This is a great opportunity to sample international cuisine and participate in various workshops.